These delightful sweets are a tasteful final touch for your spring celebration.

 is easily piped through a zip-top bag to form the traditional cross on top.

-Fresh Rosemary compliments the lemony flavor in this moist coffee cake.
+Fresh Rosemary complements the lemony flavor in this moist coffee cake.
 Garnish with lemon slices and fresh rosemary sprigs

 for a showstopping presentation.